lungben/python_tutorial/README.md

         git clone https://github.com/lungben/python_tutorial .

-4. Adjust the local paths (1st part before colon) in the *volume* statements to local directories (to be created beforehand).
+4. In [docker-compose.yml](docker-compose.yml), adjust the local paths (1st part before colon) in the *volume* statements to local directories (to be created beforehand).

 5. Start the Jupyter and Database server: